-When used to release the device from the Power-Down state and obtain the ID7~ID0, the command is the same as previously described, except that after CS# is driven high it must remain high for a time duration of t{RES2} (See ACCharacteristics).
+When used to release the device from the Power-Down state, the command is the same as previously described.
 After this time duration the device will resume normal operation and other command will be accepted.
-If the Release from Power-Down / Device ID command is issued while an Erase, Program or Write cycle is in process (when WIP equals 1) the command is ignored and will not have any effects on the current cycle.
+If the Release from Power-Down command is issued while an Erase, Program or Write cycle is in process (when WIP equal 1) the command is ignored and will not have any effects on the current cycle.

-Figure 61 Release Power-Down Sequence Diagram (SPI)
+Figure 63 Release Power-Down Sequence Diagram (SPI)

-Figure 62 Release Power-Down Sequence Diagram (QPI)
+Figure 64 Release Power-Down Sequence Diagram (QPI)

-Figure 63.
+Figure 65.
 Release Power-Down/Read Device ID Sequence Diagram (SPI)

-Figure 64.
+Figure 66.
 Release Power-Down/Read Device ID Sequence Diagram (QPI)

-8.33 Read Unique ID (4Bh)
+8.33 Read Unique ID (4BH)